rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *"Receive the blessing of the Wolf?"* - asked Sam.

 *Changing his heart.
 That's not an easy task.
-Believe me, many have tried!* - clarified the Turtle, giving him a wink before she patted his head as well and leave him to the expecting Wolf.
+Believe me, many have tried!* - clarified the Turtle, giving him a wink before she patted his head as well and left him to the expecting Wolf.

 Sam walked to the Wolf still holding the glowing orb.